-The purpose of this guide is to provide information about the military training activities that took place at the former Mohave Maneuver Area C and to raise awareness of the explosive hazards that may exist at the property.
+The purpose of this guide is to provide information about the military activities that took place at the former Mohave Maneuver Area C and to raise awareness of the explosive hazards that may exist at the property.

-The former Mohave Maneuver Area was used for military purposes during three time periods.
-From 1858 to 1890. the area was part of Fort Mojave and was used for the protection of settlers migrating from the east.
+The former Mohave Maneuver Area C was used for military purposes during three time periods.
+From 1858 to 1890, the area was part of Fort Mojave and was used for the protection of settlers migrating from the east.
 During World War II, from 1942 to 1944, the property was part of the California Arizona Maneuver Area, and for two weeks in 1964, it was used for Operation Desert Strike.
 During World War II and Operation Desert Strike, the military conducted maneuver and river crossing training.
-An area of the former Mohave Maneuver Area C has been identified through historical research and site visits as having potential explosive hazards.
+Several areas of the former Mohave Maneuver Area C have been identified through historical research and site visits as having potential explosive hazards.
+These areas include the Mohave Maneuver Area C - Tribal Land.
 The munitions known or suspected to have been used at the property include pyrotechnics and small arms ammunition.